Gen4-IDR/SwiftyZeroMQ/Documentation/Manual.md

 github "azawawi/SwiftyZeroMQ" ~> 1.0
 ```

-- Build the `SwiftyZeroMQ.framework` with the following commands:
+- Build the `SwiftyZeroMQKit.framework` with the following commands:
 ```
 $ carthage bootstrap --platform iOS  # Build only the iOS platform
 $ carthage bootstrap                 # Build all supported platforms (can be slow)